 The hospital provides swaddles for baby while you’re in the room so ours stayed packed away the whole time.
 We did, however, use one out to cover Riley on the drive home.
 If you’re keen on taking cute photos in the hospital and you have a swaddle that you love, you could pack that too.

 This is a ‘just incase’ packed item, because for the most part, you will only use what is given to you at the hospital.
 However, if you do stay longer due to complications or a c-section, you will need your own diapers to top up.

 We order our diapers through Amazon’s subscribe and save option, which saves you 20%!

 South Health Campus allowed for one support person when I went in for induction at the end of January.
-Craig was my birth partner and he packed a few things bringing a few things in a small backpack to have:
+Craig was my birth partner and he packed a few things in a small backpack:

 - Change of nice clothes for photos

 - Phone charger